Identity Theft Recovery

 • Money directly stolen.
-Fraudsters can access your bank accounts, including savings, checking, money market, and other, to transfer or deplete funds.
+Fraudsters access your bank accounts, including savings, checking, money market, retirement, and others, to transfer or deplete funds.

 • Benefits stolen.
 If you receive social security, Medicaid, or other benefits, thieves can access, drain, or redirect them, or open benefit accounts in your name.

 • Credit reports riddled with bad data.
-Unauthorized credit checks, fraudulent transactions, unapproved loans, all get reported on your credit profile as if you did them yourself.
+Unauthorized credit checks, fraudulent transactions, and unapproved loans get reported on your credit profile as if they’re legitimate.
+Your credit score reflects these inaccuracies by dropping significantly.

 • Reputational damage.
 Financial and credit reporting damage rarely stays between you and the agency reporting it.
-In fact, credit reports are made to be used by decision-makers.
-Anyone seeing yours while it’s full of data generated by fraud will assume the worst.
+In fact, credit reports exist to be used by decision-makers.
+Anyone reviewing your credit report while it’s full of data generated by fraud will assume the worst about your financial health and deny you opportunities unfairly.

 • Mental and emotional distress.
-From missing out on long-awaited opportunities to losing sleep due to worry or being plagued by anxiety, the toll these errors take is real.
+Missing out on long-awaited opportunities, losing sleep due to worry, and being plagued by anxiety are disastrous for your mental and emotional wellbeing.
+The toll identity theft takes on people is real.

 How to Detect Identity Theft

 • Unexpected Credit Denial.
-If getting turned down for a loan, credit card, mortgage, or other loan or financing opportunity is a surprise, you need to investigate.
+If getting turned down for a loan, credit card, mortgage, or other loan or financial opportunity is a surprise, you need to investigate.

 • Inexplicable Credit Drop.
-Any sudden or sharp drop in your credit score is a red flag.
+Any sudden, unexpected, or sharp drop in your credit score is a red flag.

 • Unauthorized Credit Checks.
 If you didn’t authorize having your credit pulled, someone else did.